 SIVI provides extensive conversion support from AFD 1.0 to AFD 2.0 and vice versa:

-- A XML file containing the mapping for AFD 1.0 attributes and entities to their AFD 2.0 equivalents and vice versa.
+- A mapping zip containing (both an XML and JSON file describing) the latest mapping for AFD 1.0 attributes and entities to their AFD 2.0 equivalents and vice versa.